hundan2020/PassYouBy/README.md

 # PassYouBy

-Try to make password / hash tool  online through javascript, not only identifier but also cracker, encryptor, analyzer, and more other information.
+Try to make password / hash tool online through javascript, not only identifier but also cracker, encryptor, encoder, decoder, analyzer, and more other information.